Special Needs Community Grants

 Grants totaling $125,347 have been awarded since 1994 through 2018.
 Some examples of the assistance our grants have provided are: sewing machines, after-school programs, pre and post-natal

 care, reading materials, spiritual outreach, computers, assistance to families struggling with AIDS and substance abuse, hospice care, massage therapy equipment, audio books, training in

-non-violence, prison ministry and programs for children with special needs.
+non-violence, prison ministry, human trafficking and programs for children with special needs.

 2017 Grant Awards went to: